Lawyer Chapter Handbook

 Department of Policy Development and Programming

-This department is tasked with developing and implementing national policy for the American Constitution Society, curating, editing, and disseminating issue briefs and blog posts, and creating and facilitating national programs in Washington, D.C.
+This department is tasked with developing and implementing national policy for the American Constitution Society; curating, editing, and disseminating issue briefs and blog posts; and creating and facilitating national programs in Washington, D.C.
 Each member of this team has a portfolio of issue expertise ranging from Criminal Justice to LGBT issues to Reproductive Rights, and develops and maintains relationships with coalition partners and other stakeholders on those issues.
 Moreover, ACS sponsors national conferences, symposia, Capitol Hill briefings, conference calls, and press briefings that bring together ACS members for sustained discussion on particular legal topics.
 The proceedings of these events are often published and made available as resources for ACS’s members.

 Department of Communications

-The Communications Department ensures that ACS’s work is well-represented in all forums of media.
+The Communications Department ensures that ACS’s work is well-represented in all media.
 Our Communications team works from every communication angle, including our web site, social media, blog posts, Op-Ed pieces, and traditional media to uplift the work of ACS’s members and chapter events.

 Department of Strategic Engagement